alexi/eip-5050/ReadMe.md

 The Action Protocol is just beginning the EIP process.
 Everything is open for feedback, and all feedback is appreciated!
 Please dm me [@0xalxi](https://twitter.com/0xalxi) or find me on discord.

 A few questions that are currently being discussed:

+### Action Strings

+Should actions be strings?
+Solidity does not have good strings support, and essentially every contract will need an if/switch statement to route action handlers.

 ### Bridging